TITLE Clinical Education Manager - AHEC

 1. Evaluates health care professions’ student training needs and areas of opportunity in or adjacent to under-served regions in Southwest Missouri

-2. Assures the provision of clinical training opportunities for discipline-specific, multi-and inter-disciplinary training of undergraduate and graduate health professions students by identifying, developing, and maintaining preceptor opportunities in identified locations, securing support for, developing, and overseeing proposed and existing training sites and activities, such as student housing, educational needs, etc., and assisting with the establishment of affiliation agreements with participating institutions and/or facilities.
+2. Assures the provision of clinical training opportunities for discipline-specific, multi-and inter-disciplinary training of undergraduate and graduate health professions students by identifying, developing, and maintaining preceptor opportunities in identified locations, securing support for, developing, and overseeing proposed and existing training sites and activities, such as student housing, educational needs, etc., assisting with the establishment of affiliation agreements with participating institutions and/or facilities, and preparing and facilitating preceptor development workshops and materials in collaboration with health systems and medical/allied health programs.

-The Clinical Education Coordinator, AHEC is supervised by the Director of the SWMO AHEC.
+The Clinical Education Manager, AHEC is supervised by the Director of the SWMO AHEC.

 OFFICE OF HUMAN RESOURCES